 We Can Help With Your Alimony-Maintenance Determination

-Spousal Maintenance Is A Based On A Multi-Factor Test
+Spousal Maintenance Is Based On A Multi-Factor Test

-Judges will consult a statutory list of 10 factors that cover a very broad spectrum of elements, such as the length of the marriage, the parties’ health, the property division, the educational levels and earning capacity of the couple, tax consequences, and a final factor that encompasses “Such other factors as the court may in each individual case determine to be relevant.”
+Judges will consult a statutory list of 10 factors that cover a very broad spectrum of elements, such as the length of the marriage, the parties’ health, the property division, the educational levels, and earning capacity of the couple.

 Which Factors Are Most Important For Your Case?